Scorriton: Description

-The hamlet is about three miles northwest of Buckfastleigh and is situated within the boundaries of Dartmoor National Park.
+The village is about three miles northwest of Buckfastleigh and is situated within the boundaries of Dartmoor National Park.

-The hamlet consists largely of about a dozen stone-built cottages, but there are also 4 local authority houses, and a farm in the centre of the village, also a popular inn with food and accommodation, called The Tradesman's Arms.
+The village consists largely of about a dozen stone-built cottages, but there are also 4 local authority houses, and a farm in the centre of the village, also a popular inn with food and accommodation, called The Tradesman's Arms.
 Faced with the closure of the inn in 2008, four regulars decided to buy the property and reopen it.
-The inn is still open and thriving as of June 2025.
+The inn is still open and thriving as of August 2026.

-The Scorriton Country Show is held annually on August Bank Holiday Monday in a field on the outskirts of the village, it is now in its 76th year.
+The Scoriton Country Show is held annually on August Bank Holiday Monday in a field on the outskirts of the village near the Stumpy oak, it is now in its 77th year.

-There is also an annual Christmas black-tie 'Ball in the Hall' which is held at the Scorriton Village Hall.
+There is also an annual Christmas black-tie 'Ball in the Hall' which is held at the Scoriton Village Hall.

 Transportation

 Bus line 672 of Country Bus Devon calls at The Tradesman's Arms every Thursday (except for public holidays): once at 10:11 towards Buckfastleigh, Ashburton, Seale, and Newton Abbot, and once at 14:15 towards Holne, Poundsgate, Ponsworthy, Widecombe, and Buckland-in-the-Moor.